Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

-For the more informed player, it is important to understand the \emph{relevance of deception}.
-From the results presented in Figures \ref{fig:Decept_colli}-\ref{fig:Desensi_Decept_LM}, it can be inferred that the evader has the incentive to employ a deceptive strategy to trick the pursuer.
-However, it is obvious that when the obstacle starts from a far enough point, it is ineffective for the evader to resort to reducing the distance between the pursuer and the true obstacle, which could lead to an early capture.
+For the more informed player (Evader), it is important to understand the \emph{relevance of deception}.
+From the results presented in Figs. \ref{fig:Decept_colli}-\ref{fig:Desensi_Decept_LM}, it can be inferred that the evader has the incentive to employ a deceptive strategy to trick the pursuer.
+However, it is obvious that when the obstacle starts from a faraway point, it is ineffective for the evader to resort to reducing the distance between the pursuer and the true obstacle, which could lead to an early capture.
 In such a case, the evader needs to constantly evaluate the incentive to employ a deceptive strategy, which then becomes dependent on the chosen pursuer's feedback strategy.
-Subsequently, the relevance of deception in the pursuer-evader-obstacle problem discussed in this paper can be addressed as follows. \emph{Given the instantaneous positions of the players along with that of the true obstacle, and the chosen feedback strategy of the pursuer $\hat{u}$, deception is relevant for the evader if there exists at least one evader trajectory from its reachable set that would drive the pursuer towards a collision with the true obstacle before the evader is captured.} This opens the discussion to feedback control-based reachable sets, one of the future research directions with huge potential to address safety in multi-agent problems that is currently being pursued by the authors.
+Subsequently, the relevance of deception in the pursuer-evader-obstacle problem discussed in this paper can be addressed as follows.
+Given the instantaneous positions of the players and that of the obstacle, along with the chosen feedback strategy of the pursuer $\hat{u}$, deception is relevant for the evader if there exists at least one evader trajectory from her reachable set that drives the pursuer towards a collision with the obstacle before the evader is captured.
+This opens the opportunity for feedback control-based reachable sets that could address safety in multi-agent problems, a topic which, however, is beyond the scope of this paper.